k-paxian/dart-json-mapper/README.md

 Dart classes reflection mechanism is based on [reflectable][3] library.
 This means "extended types information" is auto-generated out of existing Dart program guided by the annotated classes only, as the result types information is accesible at runtime, at a reduced cost.

 Say, you have a dart program *main.dart* having some classes intended to be traveling to JSON and back.
-- First thing you should do is to put @JsonSerializable() annotation on each of those classes
+- First thing you should do is to put @jsonSerializable annotation on each of those classes
 - Next step is to auto generate *main.reflectable.dart* file.
 And afterwards import that file into *main.dart*

 **lib/main.dart**